-Bernie Sanders, Joe Biden And Andrew Yang Draw The Most Support From 18 to 29-Year-Olds, Says Emerson Poll
+Bernie Sanders, Joe Biden And Andrew Yang Draw The Most Support From 18-To-29-Year-Olds, Says Emerson Poll

 “Democratic primary voters appear to be locking in their choices, with 50 percent saying they will definitely vote for the candidate they’ve chosen at this time, up from 41 percent who were decided in early July,” the Emerson report reads.

 Per The Inquisitr, a new Monmouth University poll released Monday reveals a dead heat between Biden, Sanders, and Warren.
-The same poll continues to show Yang’s increase to prominence with five percent support in early states as well as the most significant net increase in favorability from May to August — as journalist Michael Tracey pointed out on Twitter.
+The same poll continues to show Yang’s rise to prominence with 5 percent support in early states as well as the most significant net increase in favorability from May to August — as journalist Michael Tracey pointed out on Twitter.